Reading Fundamentals #3:

 Course Overview

-Chapter 1: Introduction to Reading Instruction
+Chapter 1: Reading Instruction

 Chapter 2: Reading to Learn & Other Important Areas of Reading Instruction